Main image: Multiple deep taper burn marks on the oak door to the nave at St Mary the Virgin & All Saints, Boxley, Kent

 Celestial magic – which involved the influence of the stars (astrology was believed to have a scientific basis).

-Ceremonial magic – which appealed to spiritual beings (rituals of this type multiplied during the Renaissance)
+Ceremonial magic – which appealed to spiritual beings or entities (rituals of this type proliferated during the Renaissance)

 The Weapon Salve or Powder of Sympathy

-In 17th century, the Paracelsian movement saw nature working through the laws of sympathy and antipathy – of imitation and correspondence – which we understand today as the way sympathetic magic functions.
+In the 17th century, the Paracelsian movement saw nature working through the laws of sympathy and antipathy – of imitation and correspondence – which we understand today as sympathetic magic.
 One of the most famous examples of this application was the ‘Weapon Salve’ (also known as the ‘Powder of Sympathy’) whereby a salve (or ointment) was applied to a blade that had caused a flesh wound – rather than to the wound itself (Hood 2009).
-The understanding at the time was that it exploited the invisible ‘effluvia’ and influences within which the world vibrated, it was believed that, ‘one could assist the vital spirits of the congealed blood to reunite with the victim’s body and thus heal the wound even at a distance of 30 miles…‘(Thomas 1971: 225, 226).
+The understanding at the time was that the laws of sympathy exploited the invisible ‘effluvia’ and influences within which the world vibrated.
+It was believed that, ‘one could assist the vital spirits of the congealed blood to reunite with the victim’s body and thus heal the wound even at a distance of 30 miles…‘(Thomas 1971: 225, 226).

-The cure was supported by such leading thinkers as Robert Fludd, Jan Baptist Helmont & Wilhelm Fabry who attributed the cure to ‘animal magnetism.’
-However, even by the late 17th century, this magical tradition had hardly made any substantial impact upon the population at large yet simultaneously was beginning to lose its intellectual repute (Thomas 1971: 268).
+The ‘cure’ was supported by such leading thinkers such as Robert Fludd, Jan Baptist Helmont & Wilhelm Fabry who attributed the cure to ‘animal magnetism.’
+But even by the late 17th century, this magical tradition had barely made any substantial impact upon the population at large, yet simultaneously was beginning to lose its intellectual repute (Thomas 1971: 268).

 Imitation: an ‘imitation’ burn mark is made using the ‘regulated’ flame of a tape under controlled conditions and the person undertaking the procedure focuses intently upon the spot being burnt.
 The procedure requires intermittent scraping and cleaning out of the charcoal residue to create the bowl shape.
 The procedure may have been undertaken whilst uttering a blessing, the casting a spell or reciting a prayer.